sunnyraj5555/Calculator/README.md

 # Calculator

-## The calculator is made using pure javascript
+## The calculator is made using pure javascript,html and css